MarkBuskbjerg/ta11y/README.md

 -   Content with publish dates in the future is only visible in development.
 But I want to give them a clear [Scheduled] notice.
 -   Better visuals for the navigation on small screens.
 Right now this is barely handled.
 -   Custom 404
+-   Add a contact form
+-   Write about how the site is setup
+-   Create a structure for categories across the site
+-   Perhaps create some basic connection to Netlify CMS